 A continuation of HSDA 1134.
-Introduction to fundamentals of anatomy and physiology; pharmacology/nitrous oxide analgesia and pathology as they relate to the oral cavity; basic diet and nutrition principles, including diet counseling in caries prevention and control.
+Introduction to fundamentals of anatomy and physiology, pharmacology and pathology as they relate to the oral cavity, basic diet and nutrition principles, including diet counseling in cavities prevention and control.
 Permission of Program Director required.